ES / EN

 Presented in Partnership with Y.ES Contemporary and in the upcoming LACE exhibition Intergalactics: Against Isolation.

 Borders of Freedom includes work from the Y.ES Contemporary Art Loan Program.
 Founded in February this year, the program makes 30 Salvadoran artist’s artworks, part of The Mario Cader-Frech Collection, available for loan internationally.

 Patricio Majano is a Salvadoran curator, artist and professor.
-Currently, he works with Y.ES Contemporary and is a professor at the School of Arts of the University of El Salvador.
-Previously, he has collaborated in the Educational Programs of the Museum of Art of El Salvador and the Forma Museum in San Salvador.
+He is the Curator and Interim Director of Y.ES Contemporary and a professor at the School of Arts of the University of El Salvador.
+Previously, he collaborated in the Educational Programs of the Museum of Art of El Salvador and the Forma Museum in San Salvador.
 He earned his BA from the University of El Salvador.
 His practice focuses in Salvadoran context and environment.

 Abigail Reyes is a visual artist and poet.
 Reyes has held solo exhibitions at the Museum of Art of El Salvador (MARTE); Poporopo Alternative Project, Guatemala City, Guatemala; Lokkus Contemporary Art Gallery, Medellin, Colombia; Extra Gallery, Guatemala City, Guatemala; Manzanita Hall Gallery California State University Northridge, USA, the Museum of Art and Design, San Jose, Costa Rica, among others.